sharklang/sharklang/README.md

 In a modern optimal information system, Front End native apps interact with Back End microservice APIs through a thin orchestration layer and secured API gateway, with technologies such as Ngnix or Kafka.

-Sharkland is not mandating this, but it provides a way to describe service composition in its "sf" language (service flow), that matches this approach: persisted service requests, publish and subscribe, asynchronous vs synchronous calls…
+Sharkland is not mandating this, but aligns to this approach.
+It provides for example a way to describe service composition in its "sf" language (service flow), with persisted service requests, publish and subscribe modes, asynchronous vs synchronous calls…

 But more importantly, Sharklang offers a default deployment approach with availability, scalability, security, API management and orchestration of services in a way that is both CO2 optimized and adapted to business applications.
 The core principles of this default deployment topology are:

- - Reduction or at least balance of the number of physical tiers and thus of the amount of network hops in a service invocation
+ - Reduction, or at least balance, of the number of physical tiers and thus of the amount of network hops in a service invocation
  - Collocation of data and back end processing for that reason and to be a lot leaner
- - Scalability is important, but should be achieved in a way that does not increase carbon footprint too much --> application level sharding is suggested as it allow collocation of data and processing
+ - Scalability is important, but should be achieved in a way that does not increase carbon footprint too much: application level sharding is thus suggested as it is requiring less processing at runtime, even if it increases the complexity at design time

+That final design time complexity tradeoff is mitigated by the use of the DSLs, and the inclusion of this application level sharding aspect to the data definition and service definition languages.

-The default Sharklang deployment approach also suggest to collocate roles like API gateway and load balancer and orchestration layer in order to limit the amount of network hops which are all using more power and thus CO2 than we realize.
+The default Sharklang deployment approach also suggests to collocate roles like API gateway,load balancer and orchestration layer in order to limit the amount of network hops which are all using more power and thus CO2 than we realize.

+### Discover more of Sharklang opinionated design and join the work !

 Some design choices of Sharklang are very opinionated and the resulting software development factory is preset with many things.
 Deployment to GKE with ready to use pipeline and topology, code and requirement management processes, strict controls at compile time, code style/formatting, and then of course the generated code and the underlying runtime platform.

 All can be customized by a DSL specialist, but not by a developer.
 This makes it a ready to use, framed/constrained, and thus efficient development environment, but with what might appear like a lack of flexibility.
-This is thus suited for large enterprise software development teams, that can afford to have a method and architecture R&D team that does the customization in a centralized controlled way, but that otherwise needs top standardization of code to ensure maintainability.
+This is thus suited for large enterprise software development teams, that can afford to have a method and architecture R&D team that does the customization in a centralized controlled way, and that otherwise needs top standardization of code to ensure maintainability.
 And that allows to have all other developers focus on business rules and alignment to requirements.

 So using DSLs allows to hit several birds with the same stone:

-- software dev is simpler, adapted to business applications, and so less expensive upfront, but also more maintainable which is key on the greenIT side
+- software dev is simpler, adapted to business applications, and so less expensive upfront, but also more maintainable which is key on the greenIT side .

 - software dev is abstracted from runtime which allows to use complex dev frameworks and techniques (non blocking, event loops, systematic use of factories, flatbuffers and other memory allocation reductions, inlining...) which are key to improve performances and reduce CO2 footprint.
 But this is achieved without introducing complexity and the development techniques remain accessible to  standard, non-expert, business application developers.